 - wiping the panels dry.

-How we access the panels for cleaning depends on the type and height of roof:
+How can they access the panels for cleaning depends on the type and height of roof:

-- For residential and sloping roofs, we can normally clean the panels from ground level with no need for scaffolding or access equipment.
-We reach the solar array with a low pressure washer and lance.
+- For residential and sloping roofs, they can normally clean the panels from ground level with no need for scaffolding or access equipment.
+They reach the solar array with a low pressure washer and lance.

 - For commercial and flat roofs, there will often be access already in place.
-We may use mansafe harnesses to protect our workers.
+They may use mansafe harnesses to protect our workers.

-- Otherwise, we may use a cherry picker if feasible.
+- Otherwise, they may use a cherry picker if feasible.

 Do you need a professional for cleaning or can you do it yourself?
 We would recommend opting for a professional cleaning service as working at roof height is a safety risk.
 It’s also not worth damaging your panels inadvertently through incorrect methods (e.g. leaving microcracks on the cells).